National Junior College: Student Council

 The NJC Student Council consists of two wings - a Junior Wing comprising Junior High 2 to 4 students, alongside a Senior Wing comprising Junior High 4 to Senior High 2 students.
 Both wings of the Student Council work hand-in-hand to implement initiatives, such as the Junior High and Senior High Orientation programme for new students, that are aimed at improving the welfare of the student population.
 While in office, Student Councillors will be split into various committees that are in charge of the planning and execution of initiatives that fall under their respective roles.
-Some of these committees include: the Creative and Publicity Unit (CPU) which leverages on different types of media and design to engage the student population; the Feedback Unit (FBU) which specialises in the processing of feedback collected from the student population that will be shared with the rest of the Council as well as the College Management Committee; the Student Welfare Action Team (SWAT) which aims to build a more supportive culture amongst students through the setting up of platforms allowing for students to display appreciation for and encouragement towards one another; and the House Activities Team (HAT) which rallies all NJCians together in an effort to foster a strong school spirit.
+Some of these committees include: the College Outreach Committee which leverages on different types of media and design to reach out to the public and the student population events; the Student Development Committee focuses on the development of students in the college by planning events such as Career Festival and Student Investiture; the NJCommunity Welfare Committee which aims to build a more supportive culture amongst students through the setting up of platforms allowing for students to display appreciation for and encouragement towards one another; and the College Spirit Committee which rallies all NJCians together in an effort to foster a strong school spirit.
+In addition, the Councillors will also be allocated to event committees such as Orientation and Open House.

 All prospective Student Councillors must first undergo a rigorous selection process before taking office; each term in office lasts for a period of 1 year.
 In particular, the Student Council President and Vice-President are elected to office by the student population and teachers.
 The Student Council is run by an overall Executive Committee consisting of the incumbent President, Vice-President, Honorary Secretary, Honorary Treasurer, Heads of Standing Committees as well as the six House Captains.

 Notable alumni

-National Junior College have nurtured many notable alumni in various fields such as politics, civil service, business, academics, as well as entertainment.
-This include current Prime Minister of Singapore Lee Hsien Loong, opposition politician Chen Show Mao, and actress and director Claire Wong.
+National Junior College has nurtured many notable alumni in various fields such as politics, civil service, business, academics, as well as entertainment.
+This includes former Prime Minister of Singapore Lee Hsien Loong, opposition politician Chen Show Mao, and actress and director Claire Wong.